-During the six months ended April 30, 2013, we disposed of approximately \$2,144,000 of fully depreciated assets, which primarily related to research and development activities.
-In addition, we have vacated and returned a substantial portion of our facilities to the landlord for possible re-letting and, during the first quarter of fiscal year 2013, recorded an expense of approximately \$186,000 related to future rentals of unused leased facilities.
+In connection with the change in our operations, during the nine months ended July 31, 2013 we disposed of approximately \$2,144,000 of fully depreciated assets, which primarily related to research and development activities.
+In addition, we have vacated and returned a substantial portion of our facilities to the landlord for possible re-letting and, during the first quarter of fiscal year 2013, recorded an expense of approximately \$186,000 related to future rents of unused leased facilities.